fuzzygroup/blog/resume.md

 * Interfaces to Lithium and MindTouch documentation and customer service tools
 * Modified the Ruby Devise login engine to interface with SAML
 * Full logging of authentication workflow

+# Consultant, Sigstr, Inc., Indianapolis, IN, 2016 - 2017
+Senior Engineer focused on internal code sharing tools as well as a cloud based email transformation engine for expanding the core Sigstr email marketing service.

 # Architect, FI Navigator, Inc., Atlanta, GA 2015 - 2017
 Led all development activities for FI Navigator, a leading provider of financial information for the banking industry.
 Accomplishments include: